 The best way to handle this challenge is for an IT operations manager to carefully weigh the benefit of investing in new technology.
 Always performing additional research on the latest tech trends will help you avoid making impulse decisions, which can cost your business a lot of money over the long-term.

-Hiring and Keeping Talent
+8. Hire and Keeping Talent

 A skills shortage in the IT field makes it difficult for many companies to attract qualified job candidates.
 Offering additional money isn’t the only way to grab the attention of IT professionals.
 Providing workplace flexibility and the opportunity to upskill is critical to attracting the best talent available.